PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac watched the sleep.
 Now that the boy was he was unconscious he seemed even younger.
 "Okay, no charge for the concussion.
 And you're welcome, Boltac said."
 Then he went inside.

+# Inside the Inn #

 # Borrow a Cup of Ale #

 > what's the next thing?
 Like, logically?

+Introducing Asarah.

+Wizard sitting in Boltac's seat.

+We need to introduce Asarah -- Asarah's POV?

 With a slurping noise, Boltac sucked the marrow from a leg of lamb.
 Then he wiped his chin with a trencher of bread, sucked a mighty gulp of ale and said, "Asarah, I will wager that you make the finest lamb of any wench in any tavern in any land."

 "You're a bold man, to call the mistress of the house a wench in her own establishment," answered the dark-haired woman behind the bar, pretending to be upset.